Founding Artists — Drift Gallery

 - Community features and collaboration

 The honest pitch: right now, you’re joining a small community to help shape something.
 Traffic and sales will follow as the artist base grows and the formal launch rolls out.
-What founding artists get in return is permanent Lifetime Pro status, the lowest fees, and a real voice in how the platform evolves.
+What founding artists get in return is a permanently free Resident account, real perks, and a real voice in how the platform evolves.

 “But I Already Have…”